Logius-standaarden/fsc-core/draft-fsc-core-00.md

 Outway
 : HTTP Proxy as defined in [RFC 7230](https://www.rfc-editor.org/rfc/rfc7230#section-2.3) that handles outgoing connections to Inways and confirms to the FSC Core standard.

-HTTP Service
-: HTTP services as defined in [RFC X] that are provided via an Inway
+Contract
+:

-Manager
+Contract Manager
-: The FSC Manager configures all Inways and Outways based on access requests and grants
+: The FSC Contract Manager configures all Inways and Outways based on information from an Directory and Contracts

-FSC System
+FSC Group
-: System of Inways, Outways and managers that confirm to the FSC standard
+: System of Peers using Inways, Outways and Contract Managers that confirm to the FSC specification to make use of eachothers services

-Protocol Buffers
-: XX

 # Architecture